Want to Be a Model? Top 10 Model Myths Show You How

-I’m starting with myth number ten and working down to number one.
-Don’t stop until you read them all!
+I’m starting with model myth number ten and working down to number one.
+Don’t stop until you read all these modeling tips!

 Then, add your myth to the list in the comment box or on my Facebook page — http://www.facebook.com/parduephoto